 About the Trans Adriatic Pipeline (TAP)

-TAP will transport natural gas from the giant Shah Deniz II field in the Azerbaijani sector of the Caspian Sea to Europe.
+TAP transports natural gas from the giant Shah Deniz field in the Azerbaijan sector of the Caspian Sea to Europe.
 The 878 km long pipeline connects with the Trans Anatolian Pipeline (TANAP) at the Turkish-Greek border in Kipoi, crosses Greece and Albania and the Adriatic Sea, before coming ashore in Southern Italy.

-TAP’s routing can facilitate gas supply to several South Eastern European countries.
-TAP’s landfall in Italy provides multiple opportunities for further transport of Caspian gas to the wider European markets.
+TAP will facilitate gas supplies to South Eastern European countries through prospective interconnectors.
+TAP’s exit points in Greece and Albania together with the landfall in Italy provide multiple opportunities for further transport of gas from Azerbaijan to the wider European markets.

 As a key part of the Southern Gas Corridor, TAP is strategically and economically important to Europe and essential in providing reliable access to a new source of natural gas.
 TAP plays a significant role in boosting Europe’s energy security, supply diversification, as well as decarbonisation objectives.

 TAP’s shareholding is comprised of bp (20%), SOCAR (20%), Snam (20%), Fluxys (19%), Enagás (16%) and Axpo (5%).